Barbaro 'ndrina: In Northern Italy

-On February 22, 2010, Tiziano Butturini, former mayor of the Democratic Party of Trezzano sul Naviglio, in the province of Milan and president of "Tasm di Amiacque", public companies for the management of water resources, Michele Iannuzzi, municipal councilor of the political party "The People of Freedom" and Andrea Madafferi owner of the "Kreiamo" real estate company were accused of building corruption and of being close to the Barbaro criminal organization.
+On February 22, 2010, Tiziano Butturini, former mayor of the Democratic Party of Trezzano sul Naviglio, in the province of Milan and president of "Tasm di Amiacque", public companies for the management of water resources, Michele Iannuzzi, municipal councilor of the political party "The People of Freedom" and Andrea Madafferi owner of the "Kreiamo" real estate company were accused of building corruption and of association to the Barbaro criminal organization.

-On 23 January 2018, an operation by the Guardia di Finanza that began in 2013 ends and blocks drug trafficking between Colombia and the Lombard towns of Corsico, Assago, Buccinasco and Trezzano sul Naviglio headed by the Barbaro 'ndrina with the help of its branch the Papalia 'ndrina.
+On 23 January 2018, an operation by the Guardia di Finanza that began in 2013 blocked drug trafficking between Colombia and the Lombard towns of Corsico, Assago, Buccinasco and Trezzano sul Naviglio headed by the Barbaro 'ndrina with the help of its branch the Papalia 'ndrina.

-On 23 October 2018, an operation by the Corsico's carabinieri against drug trafficking from Milan and Como ends with 14 people arrested.
-A cocaine sales network would have been set up by 4 brothers of the Barbaro: Antonio, Francesco, Giuseppe and Salvatore Barbaro, sons of Pasquale Barbaro and entrusted to Moroccans drug dealers.
+On 23 October 2018, an operation by the Corsico's carabinieri against drug trafficking from Milan and Como ended with 14 people arrested.
+A cocaine sales network would have been set up by four brothers of the Barbaro: Antonio, Francesco, Giuseppe and Salvatore Barbaro, sons of Pasquale Barbaro and entrusted to Moroccans drug dealers.

 In February 2022, Rocco Barbaro, known as "‘u Sparitu", and once described by other members of the 'Ndrangheta as the "capo dei capi", was released from prison.
 He is considered the highest member of the Platì's 'Ndrangheta in Northern Italy.